National Science Foundation

 Grant in 2016

-T3S Technologies, Inc., established in 2015 and located in Salt Lake City, Utah, specializes in the production of proteins from bacteria.
-The company utilizes its expertise in genetics and biochemistry, along with proprietary technologies, to genetically engineer bacterial cells.
-This enables the expression and optimization of challenging recombinant protein products.
-T3S Technologies' innovations facilitate protein production, which supports researchers in their efforts to develop treatments for chronic diseases.
+T3S Technologies, Inc. is a biotechnology company based in Salt Lake City, Utah, that specializes in producing proteins from bacteria.
+Incorporated in 2015, the company utilizes its expertise in genetics and biochemistry to develop proprietary technologies for the genetic engineering of bacterial cells.
+This enables the expression and optimization of difficult-to-express recombinant protein products, which supports researchers in their efforts to facilitate protein production for various applications, including the treatment of chronic diseases.
+Through its innovative approach, T3S Technologies aims to advance the field of protein therapeutics.

 Mission Bio